-Mehari Gebreyohanns, M.D., is an Assistant Professor in the Department of Neurology at UT Southwestern.
+Mehari Gebreyohanns, M.D., is an Associate Professor in the Department of Neurology at UT Southwestern.
 He specializes in stroke care, telemedicine and Global Neurology.

 Dr. Gebreyohanns earned his B.S. degree in Biology at Georgia State University and his medical degree at Morehouse School of Medicine in Atlanta.
 He completed a residency in neurology at the Medical College of Georgia in Augusta where he also received advanced fellowship training in vascular neurology.

 Prior to joining the staff at UT Southwestern, Dr. Gebreyohanns served as the Medical Director of the stroke unit at the United Regional Health Care System in Wichita Falls, Texas, where he led the efforts in establishing that hospitals first Joint Commission-designated stroke center.
 He then served at several hospitals in the Arlington area as a stroke specialist before he joined UT Southwestern in 2012 where he started serving as the Director of UT Southwestern’s Telestroke Development and Community Outreach.

 Dr. Gebreyohanns is certified by the American Board of Psychiatry and Neurology (ABPN) in Neurology and Vascular Neurology.